spryker-sdk/phpstan-spryker/README.md

 Please see the [Spryker Demoshop](https://github.com/spryker/demoshop) repository for details.
 It is used there.

 ## Writing new extensions
-Run `./setup.sh` to have the dependencies installed.
+Run `composer install` to have the dependencies installed.

-Add new TypeExtension classes to the corresponding category inside src folder.
+Add new TypeExtension classes to the corresponding category inside src/ folder.

 ### Runninng sniffer/fixer on your changes
 ```